 - Grants for technology (flash drives, external hard drives, flip cameras, digital cameras, etc.) are eligible for funding, again if these are components of a larger “focus” project.
-All technology equipment including software must be pre-approved by Joel Dean before submission to be sure the items are compatible with Conway’s system.
+All technology equipment including software must be pre-approved by Renee Bennett before submission to be sure the items are compatible with Conway’s system.

 - Grant money may not be used to pay for substitute teachers.

 - To complete the application, first save the application to your computer and then complete the grant.
 If you have started completing the grant and want to finish it later, be sure to save it.
 When finished, print the application and acquire the required signatures (principal’s and, if indicated, Renee Bennett’s), and send to Peggy Town in the Superintendent’s Office.
 Please identify as a CPSF Grant Application.